Particular/Workshop/README.md

 ### Set up the databases

-WARNING: There is a bug in SQL Server 2017 LocalDB which results in incorrect paths being used for database files.
-If you have issues running the SQL script, uninstall SQL Server 2017 LocalDB.
-You should then be able to use SQL Server 2016 LocalDB, which is installed with Visual Studio 2017.

 Open an **elevated** command prompt, navigate to your copy of this repo, and run:

 ```Batchfile